3 Best Highway Buses in Japan

 Best Highway Buses in Japan

 The train is by far the most popular method of transport in Japan, especially in the big cities.
-But as in most countries, bus is a cheaper option and is also popular among those who want to travel on a budget.
+But as in most countries, the bus is cheaper and popular among those who want to travel on a budget.

-There are different types of buses in Japan, including local, highway and night buses, and they are safe and clean.
+There are different types of buses in Japan, including local, highway, and night buses, which are safe and clean.
 Some of them can be a little difficult to understand how they work, so if you want more detailed information on how to ride a bus in Japan and all the options available, you can take a look at our detailed guide: How to Ride a Bus in Japan: A Detailed Bus Guide

-Trains in Japan have the disadvantage of being very expensive, especially the high-speed bullet trains called shinkansen.
-Many tourists benefited from the famous Japan Rail Pass, which allowed you to save a lot of money.
-However, Japan Railways has announced that since October 2023 the price of the JR Pass is going to rise considerably (almost doubling), so many may start to consider the bus option.
+Trains in Japan have the disadvantage of being very expensive, especially the high-speed bullet trains called Shinkansen.
+Many tourists benefit from the famous Japan Rail Pass, which saves you a lot of money.
+However, Japan Railways has announced that since October 2023, the JR Pass price will rise considerably (almost doubling), so many may start to consider the bus option.

-If you are planning a trip to Japan and would like to use long-distance buses, as highway and night buses, in this article I’m going to introduce the best bus companies in Japan.
+If you are planning a trip to Japan and would like to use long-distance buses, such as highway and night buses, in this article, I will introduce the best bus companies in Japan.

 Willer Express